-If you are single with children, there can be much pressure on you to date.
-Family and friends constantly asking about your dating life.
-Whenever you say “no, I’m not dating” you can always see the immense disappointment in their face.
+When you’re single, there can be much pressure on you to date.
+Family and friends are always asking about your dating life.
+If you say “no, I’m not dating” you can see the disappointment on their face.

 8 Reasons to Stay Single When Your Children are Young